 - 12 CAs

-Clearly, invalid certificates are a concern at any time and in any industry, but with so much personal information, protected by so many regulations at risk in med tech, it is vital to get certificates right.
+Clearly, invalid SSL/TLS certificates are a concern at any time and in any industry, but with so much personal information, protected by so many regulations at risk in med tech, it is vital to get certificates right.
 Attackers know where data lives and are determined to gain access.
-Organizations in the MedTech sector should understand that improperly managed digital certificates is their point of vulnerability.
+Organizations in the MedTech sector should understand that improperly managed PKIs is their point of vulnerability.

-Create your free Keyhub account to find all certificates in less than 5 minutes and evaluate the whole system health!
+Create your free Keyhub account to discover all SSL/TLS certificates in less than 5 minutes and evaluate the whole PKI health!